Replicate data into Azure Database for MySQL

 Data not replicated

 The mysql system database on the source server isn't replicated.
-Changes to accounts and permissions on the source server aren't replicated.
-If you create an account on the source server and this account needs to access the replica server, manually create the same account on the replica server side.
+In addition, changes to accounts and permissions on the source server aren't replicated.
+If you create an account on the source server and this account needs to access the replica server, manually create the same account on the replica server.
 To understand what tables are contained in the system database, see the MySQL manual.

 To skip replicating tables from your source server (hosted on-premises, in virtual machines, or a database service hosted by other cloud providers), the